CiscoDevNet/terraform-provider-intersight/website/docs/d/ippool_ip_lease.html.markdown

 * `ip_type`:(string) Type of the IP address requested.* `IPv4` - IP V4 address type requested.* `IPv6` - IP V6 address type requested.
 * `ip_v4_address`:(string) IPv4 Address given as a lease to an external entity like server profiles.
 * `ip_v6_address`:(string) IPv6 Address given as a lease to an external entity like server profiles.
+* `migrate`:(bool) The migration capability is applicable only for dynamic lease requests and it works in conjunction with  preferred ID.
+If there is an existing dynamic or static lease that matches the preferred ID, that existing  lease will be migrated to the current pool.
+That means the existing lease will be deleted and a new lease  will be created in the pool.
+If there is a reservation exists that matches with preferred ID, that  reservation will be kept as is and next available ID from the pool will be leased.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.